Mišo Smajlović: Club career

 Smajlović began his career in Sloga, a small amateur club from Sarajevo.
 In 1955 he moved to the youth team of Željezničar.
 Two years later, Smajlović signed a professional contract with Željezničar for whom he played more than 400 games and scored 241 goals.
 He was handed his debut by Miroslav Brozović.
 If considering only official matches, he played 190 games and scored 97 goals (with 88 goals in 166 league matches).
 Smajlović was the top goalscorer of the 1962–63 Yugoslav First League season with 18 goals.

 In 1967, he went abroad to Belgium to play at Standard Liège.
 After a season and a half in Belgium, Smajlović returned to Yugoslavia and continued playing for Olimpija Ljubljana and Čelik Zenica after which he ended his professional playing career.

 International career

 Smajlović was one of the best strikers in Yugoslavia at the time.
 He played for youth national teams and the "B team", before making his debut for the senior Yugoslavia national team in 1963.
 He collected four caps for Yugoslavia, scoring one goal.
 His final international was an April 1964 friendly match against Bulgaria.

-Smajlović is remembered as a great sportsman.
-Journalists often called him a gentleman in the football shoes.
+Journalists often called Smajlović a gentleman in football shoes.
 The fact that Smajlović did not play for one of the bigger Yugoslav clubs limited his chances of being a regular choice in the national team.